PowerBiDevCamp/FabricUserApiDemo/Setup.md

 <img src="./images/Setup/media/image17.png"   style="width:70%" />

-When the program runs, it should be able to successfully execute API calls to the Fabric User API inclide a call to create a new workspace.
-When the program completes, the console window should display output as shown in the following screenshot.
+When the program runs, it should be able to successfully execute API calls to the Fabric User API including
+an API call to create a new workspace.
+The console window should display output as shown in the following screenshot.
 If you press the **ENTER** key on the keyboard, the program will then launch a browser and navigate to the new workspace that has just been